Rock Stars Over 65

 At 89, Chuck Berry is still appearing frequently at venues around his home near St. Louis, MO.
 This “Maybellene” singer got his start in the 50’s and forever changed Rock and Roll music with other hits like “Johnny B. Goode,” “No Particular Place To Go” and “Rock and Roll Music.”
 This pioneer and Grammy Lifetime Achievement Award winner has been considered one of the greatest rock and roll acts, praised by big names, such as John Lennon and Ted Nugent.

-The famous folk icon is, at the age of 81 still creating music with the release of his 2012’s “Old Ideas” album, in which he continues to wow audiences and music fans alike.
+The famous folk icon released 2012’s “Old Ideas” album, in which he continues to wow audiences and music fans alike, at age 81.
 With a new biography, “I’m Your Man: The Life of Leonard Cohen” he captivates with his enigmatic personality, undeniable talent and fascinating life.
 With topics of depression, love, religion, politics and more, he has proven to be a versatile artist.

 As a member of the Rock and Rock Hall of Fame, she is also ranked on Rolling Stone’s “100 Greatest Artists” of all time.
 Miss Turner, at 73, was, the oldest person to appear on the cover of Vogue magazine.
 While not active musically, she has recently become a Swiss citizen, residing there as her main residence.